denten-books/plain-text/main.md

 ![](images/cyphon.jpg "Syphon Recorder Alphabet, Circa 1887-1935.
 From the personal collection of Jim Linderman.")

+Nothing in this series of trans-coding and trans-mediation gives us reason to ground analog or digital representation as somehow more or less essential to the human experience.
+Representation is fluid throughout and mixed with discrete meaning-carrying entities, down to the level of underlying cognitive structure.
+Instead, rapid phase shifts between discrete and continuous representation seem to be in themselves constituent of the device.

+It is tempting to think of the telegraph as a digital [*sic*] device, created to convert analog [*sic*] input into electric signal.
+Much technical literature on the subject makes that simplification.[^ln1-tele] The mechanics of the Pollak-Virag telegraph paint a more complicated complicated picture, one that involves multiple shifts and transformations.
+On some level, language, already a discrete and portable representation of mental states, which in themselves stand in a complicated and fragmentary relationship to sensory phenomena, undergoes a number of further material phase transitions.
+In the Hughes telegraph this involves what I have been calling "trans-mediation" from keyboard input, to mechanical movement of the drum, to magnetic resonance, to the vibration of a spring, to electric wire and signal, into the movement of the type wheel, and to the machination of the printing apparatus that once again produces the alphabet.
+In changing material contexts, language also undergoes multiple changes of encoding.
+By "encoding," I mean a "controlled system of representation."
+Representation in its unrestrained form (as in "pictorial representation") differs from "encoding" in the size of its vocabulary.
+Painting and other forms of uninhibited representational conventions, are limitless in their expressive possibility.
+The "language" of painting is limitless, in other words.
+Encoding, by contrast, reduces the universe of possibilities to a limited set of possible "codes," like the alphabet.
+These codes have a more formalized grammar and rules of composition.
+Although the expressive potential of written language is limitless, in some combinatorial sense of the word, language and other codes can "break," that is, be reduced to nonsense, in a way that painting cannot.
+The Hughes telegraph accepts alpha-numeric characters at first and then translates or trans-codes them into a system of signals, expressed in time intervals (between the synchronization tone and the activation of the key).

-Nothing in this series of trans-coding and trans-mediation gives us ground on which to build some model of "natural" human technique.
-Down to the level of underlying cognitive structure, continuous representation is throughout fluid and mixed with discrete meaning-carrying entities.
-And yet already, at this time, the conversations around the metaphysics of telegraph communication display an anxiety about media formats in relation to some implicit notion of natural human experience.
-Notions of discreteness and continuity extrapolate from the underlying physical structure of communication to implicate higher-order cultural categories.
+The metaphysics of telegraph communication at the time display an anxiety about the role of the human in this process, where notions of material discreteness and continuity are extended from the underlying physical structure of communication to implicate higher-order cultural (and even ethical) categories.
 Arguing in opposition to the sine-wave camp, Donald Murray writes:

 > Certainly if Smith wants to make Jones spin round like a dancing Dervish, the best way might be for Smith to send to transmit sine waves [...] but in